Carmel Club of Arts and Crafts: Early history

 Harold Sutton Palmer spoke at the club in March 1907 as well as musical selections by Mabel Gray Lachmund, Peral Tuttle, Sallie Ehrmann, and a reading by Fanny M. Yard, wife of watercolor artist Sydney J. Yard.
 Other early events included the Café-chantant and bazar to raise funds to pay for an art exhibition held at the clubhouse; entertainment for the Manzanita Club, which included music and dancing followed by dinner and speeches.
 On July 16, 1908, the first annual breakfast of the club was held at the clubhouse.
 George Sterling was toastmaster for thirty-two members of the club.
 Mary E. Hand was introduced as president of the club, which she held for sixteen years.

 Cypress Trees by Mary DeNeale Morgan.

 On September 24, 1911, the Club put on the play The Land of Heart's Desire, produced by Herbert Heron, at the Forest Theater amphitheater in Carmel.
 From July 4-5th 1916, the Club presented The Piper, by Josephine Preston Peabody at the Forest Theater.
 Four Carmel artists acted and painted scenery: Arthur Honywood Vachell, Mary DeNeale Morgan, William F. Ritschel, and Laura W. Maxwell.
-The dramas presented at the Arts and Crafts Club attracted considerable attention by 1914, with an article in The Clubwoman noting, "Probably no other women's club in the country has achieved a more remarkable success in the way of dramatic ventures than has The Carmel Club of Arts and Crafts".
+The dramas presented at the Club attracted considerable attention by 1914, with an article in The Clubwoman noting, "Probably no other women's club in the country has achieved a more remarkable success in the way of dramatic ventures than has The Carmel Club of Arts and Crafts".
 An article in The Mercury Herald commented, "a fever of activity seems to have seized the community and each newcomer is immediately inoculated and begins with great enthusiasm to do something ... with plays, studios and studies".
 The success of its productions allowed the club to buy the Forest Theater and the land from the Carmel Development Company in 1925.